miaowware/qrm2/CONTRIBUTING.md

-Otherwise, try to follow the existing style: double-quotes except when required to be single, indentation of mult-line structures matching other examples in the code, etc.
+Otherwise, try to follow the existing style: double-quotes except when required to be single, indentation of mult-line structures matching other examples in the code, add type hints, etc.

 ## When You're Ready to Merge

-1. When you have finished working on your contribution, create a pull request from your fork's branch into the main master branch.
+1. When you have finished working on your contribution, create a pull request from your fork's branch into the master branch of this repository.
 1. Read through and complete the pull request template.
    If the checklist is not complete, your contribution will not be merged.
 1. Your pull request will get reviewed by at least one maintainer.
-1. If approved, another maintainer will merge the pull request.
+1. If approved, another maintainer may merge the pull request if everything looks good.

 [1]: https://github.com/miaowware/qrm2/fork
 [2]: https://discordpy.readthedocs.io/en/latest/discord.html